A modified risk detection approach of biomarkers by frailty effect on multiple time to event data: Application on breast cancer data

 Firstly, we performed a simple cause-specific regression analysis on survival data using Cox proportional hazard model.
 The effect of the corresponding covariates on the hazard function are shown in table \ref{table:datacomp}.
+From the table, we can see that for the t-stage level 2 and 3, the hazard ratio with respect to level 1 is less than 1 indicating a decrease in event occurrence, whereas for t-stage level 4, the hazard rate increases.
+For m-stage level 1,2,3, the hazard ratios are very high whereas for n-stage levels, the p-values are quite high.
+For death, the hazard ration for t-stage level 3 and 4 are more than 1 with respect to level 1.
+For the m-stage levels, the p-values are close to 1.
+However, for the sake of biological relevance, we have not discarded any of those covariates.
 We have taken one gene at a time and transformed the gene expression values into a binary variable.
 The percentiles of the gene expression are considered as different threshold values and analysis is performed for each of this partitions to obtain the frailty variance using correlated frailty model.
 Our interest to obtain the optimal threshold level for which the biomarker levels have the most distinct effect on the hazard ratio.
 The higher frailty variance will portray more significant heterogeneity between the two groups, thus more distinct effect on hazard ratios.

 The threshold values which produces maximum frailty variance for HER2, ER, PR, ERBB2 are 10.713, 8.538, 8.511, 10.584, respectively.
-The frailty variances plotted against the percentiles is shown in figure 2.
 The frailty variances depict the heterogeneity in between two groups.
 Also, it is well known that p-value gives evidence against the null hypothesis.
 Lower the p-value, higher the significance of a variable in a model.
 So, if we transform the gene expressions into a binary variable by partitioning on different threshold values and use Cox proportional hazard model, then the equation with minimum p-value gives maximum importance on the binary variable that produces a highest significant level of gene expression.
 As a result, the p-values and frailty variances computed for different threshold values will be negatively correlated.
 The correlation between p-values and frailty variances for different threshold values are -0.33,-0.44,-0.56 and -0.32 for HER2, PR, ER and ERBB2 respectively.

 Different studies have shown significant association among the biomarkers related to breast cancer\cite{siadati2015,devi2015}.
 The dependency among biomarker influences the selection of optimal threshold value of gene expressions.
 So, it will be erroneous to independently identify the threshold values based on p-values for each of the genes using a binary variable.
 To overcome this issue, one can incorporate all the binary variables generated from every biomarker and perform the analysis based on the Cox proportional hazard model.
 However, this approach also suffers the problem of multiple testing, which increases the chance of false positives.
 For example, if the range of a particular gene expression is divided into 100 equal parts and each of them is considered as a threshold value, then for k biomarkers, there will be $100^k$ threshold values considering all possible combinations of threshold values of the biomarkers.
 Thus, performing this analysis becomes difficult without enough computation power.